 The Engineering Division reviews all site plans submitted to the Planning and Zoning Commission, Inland Wetlands Commission and Inspections and Permits Department and serves as primary staff to the Inland Wetlands Commission.
 Inspects construction to ensure compliance with approved plans.
-Public Works Engineering also provides design services and technical support to other Town departments and Public Works divisions.
-This division isssues permits for excavations in Town roads and for new improved curb cuts.
+Public Works Engineering also provides design services and technical support to other Town Departments and Public Works divisions.
+This division issues permits for excavations in Town roads and for new improved curb cuts.
+The Division is responsible for oversite of consultants responsible for long-term monitoring of the Town's capped landfill.